 - Youth Work Core Competencies: A Review of Existing Frameworks

 - Setting the Stage for a Youth Development Associate Credential: A National Review of Professional Development Credentials for the Out-of-School Time Workforce

 - Links to Learning: A Curriculum Planning Guide for Afterschool Programs

 - Employer-Supported Child Care: Investing in Human Resources

 - Yearbook in Early Childhood Education, Vol. 5: Issues in Child Care

 - The Changing Landscape of Youth Work: Theory and Practice for an Evolving Field

 She also co-authored the 1998 edition of ASQ: Assessing School-Age Child Care Quality as well as the Project’s publication, School-Age Child Care: a Policy Report.

 Gannett was a National Board Member of the American Camp Association from 2009 to 2014 and past co-chair of the Next Generation Youth Work Coalition.
-She has served as a member of the board for the National AfterSchool Alliance and the QRIS Professional Development Task Force with the Massachusetts Department of Early Education and Care.
-She is the former Board Chair and Founder of the parent-run afterschool program, which was attended by her two daughters, now adults.
+She served as a member of the board for the National AfterSchool Alliance and the QRIS Professional Development Task Force with the Massachusetts Department of Early Education and Care.
+She was the former Board Chair and Founder of the parent-run afterschool program, which was attended by her two daughters, now adults.